Yes. You must ensure your visa is stamped upon entry to the UK. Your visa must be stamped with your date of entry to activate it.

 Please note as the Home Office is rolling out digital statuses, your visa will either be granted in the form of a vignette within your passport and then replaced with a physical BRP card when you arrive in the UK, or you will have a digital status.

 Please note if you are provided with a physical BRP the BRP card end date will more than likely be 31 December 2024.
 This is not your visa expiry date.
-The reason for this is due to the Home Office moving digital for all visas, the Home Office will contact you in early 2024 to confirm how you can prove your status digitally.
+The reason for this is due to the Home Office moving digital for all visas, the Home Office will contact you in 2024 to confirm how you can prove your status digitally.

 This means if your BRP end date is 31 December 2024 you must refer to your visa decision email as this will show the correct visa expiry date.